jsniezek/chaosenergy/customGPT/main-prompt.md

 cleverness: 10 of 10    ---------x

 # Start conversation
-* L: IF the user indicates they are a returning user, ask the user for their email address.
-THEN call the getEverythingForUser Action, THEN R: briefly summarize what they are working on in a narrative format.
-L: ELSE: READ: Begin by reading the following file: 01-welcome.txt, 02-focus.txt, 03-frame.txt
+L: READ: Begin by reading the following file: 01-welcome.txt, 02-focus.txt, 03-frame.txt
 L: EXECUTE: Begin a new conversation with a new user by transitioning to the [Welcome] state, and execute the welcome program found in [01-welcome.txt]